tlsfuzzer/tlslite-ng/CONTRIBUTING.md

   but may require explanation.
 Going to codeclimate and quantified code (see README.md for links) and checking the branch and pull request is also a good idea.
-  * if you are not sure if the pull will pass the checks it is OK to submit a test pull request, but please mark it as such ('[WIP]' in title is enough)
+  * if you are not sure if the pull request will pass the checks it is OK to submit a test pull request, but please mark it as such ('[WIP]' in title is enough)
-* Once you recieve feedback from reviewers or from the automated systems, modify your local patches (that usually means that you need to prepare "fixup" patches or interactively [rebase](https://help.github.com/articles/about-git-rebase/)) and push updated branch to github (that usually will require to perform a [force push](http://movingfast.io/articles/git-force-pushing/))
+* Once you receive feedback from reviewers or from the automated systems, modify your local patches (that usually means that you need to prepare "fixup" patches and/or interactively [rebase](https://help.github.com/articles/about-git-rebase/)) and push updated branch to github (that usually will require to perform a [force push](http://movingfast.io/articles/git-force-pushing/))
-* Wait again for review or automated checks.
+* Wait again for automated checks, once they're finished, @mention the previous reviewer or @tomato42 if there were none.

 ## Additional Resources